 Which Option Should You Choose?

-With all the options above, we can see that it is easy to get overwhelmed with the choices, and it may be difficult at times to decide which one to use.
+With all the options above, we can see that it is easy to get overwhelmed by the choices, and it may be difficult at times to decide which one to use.

-Moreover, if you need an API, use any of the above methods and slap Sanctum on top of it.
+Moreover, if you need an API, use any of the above methods that fits your preference and then slap Sanctum on top of it.

-The Laravel ecosystem is vast, and each of the above packages are actively maintained, which means that they will get better over time.
+The Laravel authentication ecosystem is vast, and each of the above packages is actively maintained, which means that they will get better over time.
 This makes Laravel a good choice for your next application.
-With so many approaches to authentication, developers have the freedom to build whatever they want with as much freedom as they could ever need.
+With so many approaches to authentication implementation, developers have the freedom to build whatever they want with as much freedom as they could ever need.
 What will you build next?